 The term Ultrabook was conceived and trademarked by Intel Corp in 2011.
 By then, very thin and very powerful laptops had become an important part home and business PC world.

-Though the popularity and appetite for slim slate-styled tablets and netbooks had increased in the consumer market, the two counterparts specifically lacked power and impressive processing speed, among other features found in higher end computers.
+Though the popularity and appetite for slim slate-style tablets and netbooks had increased in the consumer market, the two counterparts specifically lacked power and impressive processing speed, among other features found in higher-end computers.
 Intel Corp saw the opportunity.